Camp Patrick Henry: Gallery

-Prisoners of War
+Prisoners of war

 Camp Patrick Henry also served as a prisoner of war camp, housing over 5,000 German and Italian prisoners of war between 1944 and 1945.
 The prisoners were assigned to alleviate the critical shortage of manpower in the area within the limits of the Geneva Convention.
-The first German prisoners of war permanently assigned to the Port of Hampton Roads were members of the Afrika Korps who had been captured in the early part of 1943 in North Africa.
+The first German prisoners of war permanently assigned to the Port of Hampton Roads were members of the Afrika Korps who had been captured in early 1943 in North Africa.
 A prisoner-of-war canteen was established within the compound where the prisoners, within existing regulations, could make limited purchases.

 Cold War

 After the war, the camp was deactivated and about 925 acre were ceded to the Peninsula Airport Commission to build a regional airport on the site.
 Patrick Henry Field, which later became Newport News/Williamsburg International Airport opened in 1949.
 The U.S. Army continued to operate a Nike Missile site, designated N-85, on the complex until the late 1970s, when the base was shut down permanently.